-Nina Rasmussen and Hjalte Tin has named their car Green, because it’s green in very beautiful designed graphics.
+Nina Rasmussen and Hjalte Tin named their car Green, because it’s green in very beautifully designed graphics.
 The car is covered with stickers that reveal this car has a special story to tell.
-The biggest sticker says “Moto Mundo“, which is the name of a motorcycle travel agency that Hjalte and his daughter Ida founded in 2006 to help motorcycle explorers get the most of their wild dreams of traveling the world.
-Nina and Hjalte has traveled for years on motorcycle with their kids Emil and Ida on the back seat.
+The biggest sticker says “Moto Mundo,” which is the name of a motorcycle travel agency that Hjalte and his daughter Ida founded in 2006 to help motorcycle explorers get the most of their wild dreams of traveling the world.
+Nina and Hjalte have traveled for years on motorcycle with their kids Emil and Ida on the back seat.

-“Come and have a look under the bonnet, I’ll show you all the bits and pieces that makes this car tick”.
-Hjalte points at large and small metal boxes, that indicates this is certainly no ordinary Nissan Qashqai.
+“Come and have a look under the bonnet, I’ll show you all the bits and pieces that make this car tick.”
+Hjalte points at large and small metal boxes that indicate this is certainly no ordinary Nissan Qashqai.
 “That little box is the motor controller, and these two are the chargers, one phase each, and they can automatically detect if you feed one or two phases of electricity.
-Combined they can charge the battery with 7 kW”.
-Oh right, that’s the special thing about this car.
+Combined, they can charge the battery with 7 kW.”
+Oh, right, that’s the special thing about this car.
 It’s not picky about the quality of supplied electricity.
 It would never have made it around the world otherwise.

 Nissan Qashqai Electric

 Motor: 60 kW, liquid cooled, asynchronous AC

 Battery: Lithium-polymer, 34 kWh